-Notes Receivable from Former CPI Stockholders

-Notes receivable of \$17,199 from former Corporate Property Investors, Inc. ("CPI") stockholders resulted from securities issued under CPI's executive compensation program and were assumed in our merger with CPI.
-These notes are reflected as a deduction from capital in excess of par value in the consolidated statements of stockholders' equity in the accompanying financial statements.
-The notes do not bear interest and become due at the time the underlying shares are sold
+Notes Receivable from Former CPI Stockholders.
+Notes receivable of \$17,199 from stockholders of an entity, are reflected as a deduction from capital in excess of par value in the consolidated statements of stockholders' equity in the accompanying financial statements.
+The notes do not bear interest and become due at the time the underlying shares are sold.